Frequently asked questions about your discharge and recovery at home.

-If you have any signs of infection such as redness, heat, pain and swelling around the wound sites you should see your GP.
+If you have any signs of infection such as redness, heat, pain and swelling around the wound sites, see your GP.
 You may have mild infection which may require antibiotics.

-If you have had plastic surgery then you may be advised to keep your surgical dressings in place until you are seen in our plastics dressing clinic.
+If you have had plastic surgery, you may be advised to keep your surgical dressings in place until you are seen in our plastics dressing clinic.